jxc136/CV/README.md

 <summary>Details</summary>
 <br>

-* Contributed to the development of a serverless product recommendation app using React and Typescript
+* Contributed to the development of a cloud application using React and Typescript
-* Designed and implemented user-friendly interfaces using React and Material-UI.
+* Developed modularized React components, which enabled simple unit testing.
-* Refactored and integrated legacy code into the new codebase, ensuring a seamless transition and improved maintainability.
+* Deployed features to a Wordpress production environment, expanding the application's capabilities.
-* Engaged in the agile development process, contributing to effective project management through weekly standups, Kanban boards, and pair programming sessions.
+* Collaborated with 4 developers as part of an Agile scrum team, using Kanban, code reviews and pair programming to ensure high code quality.

 </details>